akashnits/Movie/README.md

 # PopularMovies

-Popular Movies Part 1 & 2
+* Popular Movies Part 1 & 2

+* An Android applicatoin to browse movies from  [The Movie Database](https://www.themoviedb.org/?language=en)

-Features:
+### Features:

-Mainscreen loads the popular movies, favorite movies or top movies depending upon user selection
+* Mainscreen loads the popular movies, favorite movies or top movies depending upon user selection

-User is able to view and play trailers of the movie.
+* User is able to view and play trailers of the movie.

-User is able to read reviews of a selected movie.
+* User is able to read reviews of a selected movie.

-User can now mark a movie as a favorite in the details view by tapping a heart button.
+* User can now mark a movie as a favorite in the details view by tapping a heart button.
 When a movie is marked as a "favorite", the movie information gets stored in a local database.
 So, even when there is no internet connection, users can see their favorites movies.

-Existing sorting criteria has been modified to include an additional pivot to show their favorites collection.
+* Existing sorting criteria has been modified to include an additional pivot to show their favorites collection.

-Libraries:
+### Libraries

-Piccasso
+* Piccasso
-Butterknife
+* Butterknife